WebAudio/web-audio-cg/audio-device-client/explainer.md

 As discussed, the Audio Device Client will be an intermediate layer between Web Audio API and actual audio devices used by browser's audio service.
-When it is instantiated, UA will configures hardware accordingly and sets up a global scope with a audio rendering thread.
+When it is instantiated, UA will configure hardware accordingly and set up a global scope with an audio rendering thread.

 For querying constraints, a pattern of `mediaDevices.enumerateDevices()` can be used.
 A device client constructor takes a constraint dictionary and generates